cognitive-intelligence/cognitive-intelligence.github.io/src/pages/index.md

 <Card img="img/card-6.jpg" href="https://blogs.cisco.com/tag/cognitive-intelligence">

-### Cognitive Intelligence Blog
+### Blog

-Have a look what our colleagues are blogging about.
+Please have a look at what Cognitive Intelligence team is blogging about.

 <CardButton>Get inside</CardButton>